-ARTICLE 10 SCOPE
+ARTICLE 12 SCOPE

-- 1. This Section shall apply to disputes between a Party and an investor of the other Party concerning an alleged breach of an obligation of the former under this Agreement which causes loss or damage to the investor or its investment. - 2.
-This Section shall not apply to any dispute concerning any measure adopted or maintained or any treatment accorded to investors or investments by a Party in respect of tobacco or tobacco-related products, that is aimed at protecting or promoting human health.
+This Section shall apply to disputes between a Party and an investor of the other Party concerning an alleged breach of an obligation of the former under this Agreement which causes loss or damage to the investor or its investment.

-ARTICLE 11 INSTITUTION OF ARBITRAL PROCEEDINGS
+ARTICLE 13 INSTITUTION OF ARBITRAL PROCEEDINGS

 - 1. The disputing parties shall initially seek to resolve the dispute by consultations and negotiations. - 2.
-Where the dispute cannot be resolved as provided for under paragraph 1 within 6 months from the date of a written request for consultations and negotiations, then, unless the disputing parties agree otherwise, the disputing investor may submit the dispute to arbitration: - (a) under the ICSID Convention and the ICSID Arbitration Rules, provided that both the respondent Party and the Party of the disputing investor are parties to the ICSID Convention; - (b) under the ICSID Additional Facility Rules, provided that either the respondent Party or the Party of the disputing investor is a party to the ICSID Convention; - (c) under the UNCITRAL Arbitration Rules; or - (d) to any other arbitral institutions or under any other arbitration rules, if the disputing parties so agree.
+Where the dispute cannot be resolved as provided for under paragraph 1 within 6 months from the date of a written request for consultations and negotiations, then, unless the disputing parties agree otherwise, the disputing investor may submit the dispute to arbitration: - (a) under the ICSID Convention and the ICSID Arbitration Rules, provided that both the respondent Party and the Party of the disputing investor are parties to the ICSID Convention; - (b) under the ICSID Additional Facility Rules, provided that either the respondent Party or the Party of the disputing investor is a party to the ICSID Convention; - (c) under the UNCITRAL Arbitration Rules; or

+(d) to any other arbitral institutions or under any other arbitration rules, if the disputing parties so agree.